HL7/US-Core/input/intro-notes/StructureDefinition-us-core-vital-signs-intro.md

 - Additional codes that translate or map to the Observation code or category codes are allowed.
 For example:
    -  providing a local system specific code
    -  providing a more specific codes such as 8306-3 - *Body height - lying* in addition to 8302-2 - *Body height*.
-   - Additional optional qualifier LOINC codes are provided in FHIR core specification [vital signs table].
+Several additional observation codes are provided in the FHIR core specification [vital signs table].

   Note that the code system value **SHOULD** be supplied for each additional code.
+- The observations **MAY** have [component] observations.
+For example, to qualify the vital sign observation 8310-5 - *Body temperature*, 8327-9 - Body temperature measurement site (oral, forehead, rectal, etc) may be used as a component observation.
+Several of these are provided in the FHIR core specification [vital signs table].
 - An Observation without a value, **SHALL** include a reason why the data is absent unless there are component observations, or references to other Observations that are grouped within it.
 - Implementers may use this profile as a base for other vital signs in addition to those in this guide.